Chartability/POUR-CAF/workbook.md

 __Cited standard__: [https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast.html](https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast.html)

 <details><summary><i>Notes (select to expand)</i></summary><p>State change for interactivity is important to communicte clearly, arguably imperative for something to be operable.
 This is a good example of a strong intersection between Perceivable and Operable principles.
-We put this heuristic into Operability primarily because while it is related to perceivability, it determines operability.</p></details>
+We put this heuristic into operability primarily because while it is related to perceivability, it determines operability.</p></details>

 <br>